 There are two levels of exclusion for disabled veterans:

 - For veterans with "70 or more percent service-connected disability" a market exclusion of $150,000 is available on homestead property.
 This includes veterans with a 100% disability that is not considered permanent.
-Veterans in this category must reapply annually with the City of Minneapolis Assessor’s Office.
-Veterans must apply by July 1st using Form CR-DVHE70 to the City of Minneapolis Assessor's Office to be eligible for the reduced tax program for the next year's payable taxes.
+An initial application is required and due by July 1, using Form CR-DVHE70 to the City of Minneapolis Assessor's Office to be eligible for the reduced tax program for the next year's payable taxes.
+The property will continue to qualify for market value exclusions until there is a change in ownership or use of the property.

 - For veterans with "total (100 percent) and permanent service-connected disability", a market exclusion of $300,000 is available on homestead property.
 If the veteran is able to verify that they are considered totally and permanently disabled by the U.S. Veterans Administration, then they must apply by July 1st using Form CR-DVHE100 to the City of Minneapolis Assessor’s Office to be eligible for the reduced tax program for the next year’s payable taxes.
 Once approved for the market value exclusion, totally and permanently disabled veterans do not need to reapply.
 The property will continue to qualify for market value exclusions until there is a change in ownership or use of the property.
 For veterans with total and permanent disability only, a surviving spouse can also continue to qualify under this provision so long as the surviving spouse owns the property and resides there, until the spouse sells, transfers, or otherwise disposes of the property.